oracle/weblogic-kubernetes-operator/documentation/4.0/content/managing-domains/domain-resource.md

 ### Domain and cluster spec elements

 The Domain `spec` section contains elements for configuring the domain operation and sub-sections specific to the Administration Server, specific clusters, or specific Managed Servers.
+The Cluster `spec` section contains elements for configuring the lifecycle options for all of the Managed Server members of a WebLogic cluster, including Java options, environment variables, additional Pod content, and the ability to explicitly start, stop, or restart cluster members.
+For a complete list of the Cluster spec elements, see [Cluster Spec](https://github.com/oracle/weblogic-kubernetes-operator/blob/{{< latestMinorVersion >}}/documentation/domains/Cluster.md#cluster-spec).

 Elements related to domain identification, container image, and domain home: